sdepold/javascript-basics/testing/01-test-driven-development/README.md

-# JavaScript Basic 01 | Test Driven Development
+# Testing 01 | Test Driven Development

 In our first lesson we are going to write a function that calculates elements of the Fibonacci sequence.